willtseng12/willtseng12.github.io/about.md

 permalink: /about/
 ---

-I am a recent college graduate from Vassar college with a BA in both philosophy and economics.
-I enjoy working with empirical data, wrapping my head in awesome codes, and persuing over 19th and 20th century philosophical texts.
-Outside of work, I enjoy rock climbing and try to do so on a regular basis.
+I have a background in both philosophy and economics during undergrad.
+I enjoy working with empirical data, providing algorithmic solution to problem.
+I have experience leveraging machine learning algorithms to tackle business problems.
+Outside of work, I rock climb on a regular basis.

 ### Contact me